lourenci/blog/content/blog/my-favorite-vim-plugins/index.md

 * coc-tabnine

 For tabnine.
-[TabNine](https://tabnine.com/) is a kind of intellisense with AI.
+[TabNine](https://tabnine.com/) is a kind of IntelliSense with AI.
 It doesn't complete only methods or vars, It completes all the expression.
 It's very hard to live without it once you get the hang of it.

 ### BONUS: [Github colorscheme](https://github.com/cormacrelf/vim-colors-github)